An elegant and evocative setting, where you feel as if you were living in a movie scene: this is the American Bar of the Grand Hotel Sitea.

-Considered one of the best bars in the city, it’s a favorite spot for cultural icons, musicians, and artists, as well as hotel guests and locals from Turin, all drawn by the discretion and professionalism of Beppe Loi, Sitea's renowned head barman and gracious host.
+Considered one of the finest bars in the city, it is the favorite gathering place for some of the greatest names in culture, music, and art, as well as for the Hotel’s guests and Turin locals, drawn by the discretion and professionalism of Beppe Loi, the Sitea’s legendary head barman and refined host.

 Signature Cocktails